Abstract representations of events arise from mental errors in learning and memory: Results

-Regressing out the dependence of reaction times on the different button combinations (Fig. \ref{experiment}e) as well as the natural quickening of reactions with time\cite{Baayen-01} (Fig. \ref{experiment}f; see Methods), we identify two effects of higher-order network structure on subjects' reactions.
-First, in the modular graph we find that reactions corresponding to within-cluster transitions are 50 ms faster than reactions to between-cluster transitions ($p < 0.001$; Supplementary Tab.
-1), an effect known as the \textit{cross-cluster surprisal}\cite{Karuza-02, Kahn-01} (Fig. \ref{effects}a).
-Second, across all transitions within each network, we find that reactions in the modular graph are 31 ms faster than those in the lattice graph ($p < 0.001$; Supplementary Tab.
-2), a phenomenon that we coin the \textit{modular-lattice} effect (Fig. \ref{effects}b).
-To ensure that these results are not simply driven by recency effects, we performed a separate experiment with short sequences of stimuli drawn according to Hamiltonian walks interspersed within the standard sequences of random walks.\cite{Schapiro-01} We find that the cross-cluster surprisal arises even within these Hamiltonian walks, thereby confirming that higher-order network effects cannot be explained by recency alone (Supplementary Tabs.
-3 and 4).
-In addition to these effects on reaction times, we also find that the probability of an erroneous response (i.e., a person responding with an incorrect key combination) increases for between-cluster transitions relative to within-cluster transitions (Supplementary Tab.
-5).
-Together, these results indicate that people's internal anticipations of events depend critically on the higher-order architecture of a transition network.
-But how do people infer abstract features like community structure from sequences of stimuli?
-In what follows, we leverage ideas from information theory and reinforcement learning to argue that one answer to this question lies in understanding the subtle role of mental errors.
+Regressing out the dependence of reaction times on the different button combinations (Fig. \ref{experiment}e), the natural quickening of reactions with time\cite{Baayen-01} (Fig. \ref{experiment}f), and the impact of stimulus recency (see Methods), we identify two effects of higher-order network structure on subjects' reactions.
+First, in the modular graph we find that reactions corresponding to within-cluster transitions are 35 ms faster than reactions to between-cluster transitions ($p < 0.001$, $F$-test; Supplementary Table 1), an effect known as the \textit{cross-cluster surprisal}\cite{Karuza-02, Kahn-01} (Fig. \ref{effects}a).
+Similarly, we find that people are more likely to respond correctly for within-cluster transitions than between-cluster transitions (Supplementary Table 8).
+Second, across all transitions within each network, we find that reactions in the modular graph are 23 ms faster than those in the lattice graph ($p < 0.001$, $F$-test; Supplementary Table 2), a phenomenon that we coin the \textit{modular-lattice effect} (Fig. \ref{effects}b).